 - Running bingo variants that are designed to have a relatively low maximum card purchase e.g. the card based bingo games Flash Fives (at 888 Ladies and other 888 managed sites) and Cinco (at Tombola) where the maximum purchase is 5 hands, Tombola’s Rollercoaster game where it is 4 carriages and multiplayer Slingo where players have just one board each.

-- Setting a maximum number of players that are allowed into a bingo room – mFortune and Tombola do this with all their rooms as a matter of course and open extra rooms to accommodate extra players, but other sites do not.
-The Dragonfish network does have one room that is restricted to 50 players but it is only open for one game – in the middle of the night – and has a minimum (not a maximum) card purchase of 96.
+- Setting a maximum number of players that are allowed into a bingo room – Tombola do this with all their rooms as a matter of course and open extra rooms to accommodate extra players, but other sites do not.
+The Dragonfish network did have one room with restricted player numbers but it was only open for one game – in the middle of the night – and had a minimum (not a maximum) card purchase of 96.

 - Restricting the numbers in bingo rooms by imposing entry conditions such as the need to be at a certain level of the VIP scheme or have made a recent deposit.
 Although this improves the chances of winning for the players who have qualified to get into the room, to do so generally requires extra spending so players on a budget are unlikely to benefit.